smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * if the packet has anything except for Root as Target-Address (and therefore is coming from Root):

   + packet Samp-Routing-Error containing TBD Routing-Error is sent (towards Root)
+  + to deal with potentially broken Routing Table on this Retransmitting Device, this Samp-Routing-Error packet MUST contain TODO optional-header with RT-Checksum
   + the packet which wasn't delivered, doesn't need to be preserved (TODO: identify packet which has been lost within Routing-Error)

-If the packet doesn't have LOOP-ACK extra header, next hop doesn't have NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device:
+If the packet doesn't have LOOP-ACK extra header, and next hop doesn't have NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device:

 * adds LOOP-ACK extra header (which is described below) to the packet (if it is not already present)
 * sends modified packet using "bus unicast" operation